leolaurindo/poor-mans-google-calendar-year-view-with-events/README.md

 - It is limited to read-only access (SCOPES = ['https://www.googleapis.com/auth/calendar.readonly']), meaning it cannot create, update, or delete calendar events.
 - Event visualizations are basic and might not be ideal for large-scale or highly complex schedules, as only days with events are highlighted in the generated calendar.
 - Only a static image of the calendar is generated, with no interactive features for exploring or modifying events.

+# TO-DOs

+- Modularize so light and dark share the same code
+- Add calendar as parameter so user may define which calendar to plot